This is the multi-page printable view of this section. Click here to print.

 2. Go to General > VPN & Device Management

-3. Select and install the public.adguardprivate.com DoT profile
+3. Select and install the public.adguardprivate.com DoT configuration profile

 Special Notes

-If you have iCloud Private Relay enabled, you need to:
+If you have enabled iCloud Private Relay, you need to:

 ⚠️ Security Warning

-Be extremely cautious when installing profiles.
-The profiles provided here are intended solely for legitimate privacy protection and ad-filtering services.
+Exercise extreme caution when installing configuration profiles.
+The profiles provided on this site are solely for legitimate privacy protection and ad-blocking services.

-Do not install profiles from unknown sources, as they may compromise your device’s security.
+Do not install configuration profiles from unknown sources as this may compromise your device security.

 Configuration Demo Video